teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [Why Startups Should Raise Money at the Top End of Normal](http://www.bothsidesofthetable.com/2011/06/05/why-startups-should-raise-money-at-the-top-end-of-normal/). [*Mark Suster*](https://twitter.com/msuster), 2011.
 Reach for a strong valuation, but reach too far and you might can get burned by the dreaded down round.
 "Most investors won’t want to go through the brain damage of doing a ‘down round,’ which creates tension between them and early investors.

-[Seed Rounds: How To Pick A Valuation](http://josephwalla.com/seed-rounds-how-to-pick-a-valuation).
-Joseph Walla, 2014.
-"Valuations have little basis in reality for early stage companies.
-You evaluate the team, product, market and other variables - then, make a general guess."

 [The Equity Equation](http://paulgraham.com/equity.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
 When trading stock in your company for anything (money, an employee, etc.) the test for whether to do it is always the same.
 You should give up n% of your company if what you trade it for improves your average outcome enough that the (100 - n)% you have left is worth more than the whole company was before.